ChessWorld.net - Play Online Chess

 Forcing Moves

 Forcing moves gain critical tempos.
-The opponent's Queen is often a "threat-sensitive" target—attacking it forces a response, allowing you to develop an attack while the opponent is busy retreating.
+The opponent’s queen is often a threat-sensitive target: attacking it forces a response and may let the attacker develop the attack while the defender retreats.

 Fischer vs Benko (1959)